sahil-rawat/sahil-rawat.github.io/_posts/2021-07-23-INTRO-TO-C-VII.md

 ```

-This is because when you "pass" arrays to functions, you're only passing a pointer to the first element, and that's what sizeof measures.
+This is because when you “pass” arrays to functions, you're only passing a pointer to the first element, and that's what sizeof measures.

 ### Array Initializers